So I finished my exams and stumbled upon this

 Finally, one more thing that has pissed me off no end, is this idea that Odinani or Ifa are "juju" or "fetish" or "paganism".

-No. All religion is an expression of man’s desire to seek God in whatever aspect of God that may be.
+No. All religion is an expression of man's desire to seek God in whatever aspect of God that may be.
 Just as Buddhism and Hinduism are legitimate religions, so too are Odinani and Ifa.
-And just as Ganesha, Krishna, Kali, Shiva and co are legitimate aspects of God, so too are Anyanwu, Ani, Sango, Olokun and co.
-And our religions should not be treated with any less respect simply because they recognize the aspects of God separately.
+Just as Ganesha, Krishna, Kali, Shiva, and co are legitimate aspects of God, so too are Anyanwu, Ani, Sango, Olokun, and co.
+And, just as Christians use a rosary, Hindus can also use Shivoham mala beads.
+In light of that thought, our religions should not be treated with any less respect simply because they recognize the aspects of God separately.
 There are lots of Nigerians that treat followers of traditional religions like lepers and it is fucking annoying.
 Your religion is not THE ONLY right way.
 How fucking conceited do you have to be to think that you have salvation on lock down?

 Yeah, so I wrote this post to say that I finished my finals on Friday and now I'm free to sleep, draw, write, blog, and watch all the Inuyasha I want.
 Sorry, it got kinda long.
 My bad.